chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 Since the last re-design of my website, I decided to make the switch to [Disqus](https://disqus.com/ "Disqus") for my commenting system.
 This comes with a couple of disadvantages but also with a few advantages.

+In this article I’m going to run through how I manage my comments section from a front-end development perspective, with respect to user experience, performance, and accessibility.

 <h3 id="cons">The Cons<a href="#cons" class="icon  heading-anchor" title="#cons" aria-hidden="true">#cons</a></h3>

 - The greatest disadvantage of using Disqus may or may not be obvious, but it means you’re locked into using Disqus for your comments.
 Disqus do offer [exporting options](https://help.disqus.com/customer/portal/articles/472149-comments-export "exporting options"), but it’s not a guarantee that whatever commenting platform you want to move to will make the importing of the exported Disqus an easy process.